thomasfeliciani/funding-conservatism-interventions/readme.md

 * The data.frame "_callclass_" has call-level information, including the year a particular call was held, and various fields that identify the type of funding instrument.
 Particularly relevant here is the distinction between "Novelty-Dedicated" (Synergy) calls, marked e.g. as "grant_hrhg", and all other "Regular" calls.

 After loading these data files, the first half of the script "_aggregation_data_prep.r_" is dedicated to preparing the data for the analyses and simulation experiments.
 The script formats, cleans and recodes these data, merging the information at the proposal level whenever possible.
-It then adds to the proposal-level dataset "_a_" all available New Vintage and Creative Recombination scores (see (previous section of this readme file, "Metrics")[# Metrics]).
+It then adds to the proposal-level dataset "_a_" all available New Vintage and Creative Recombination scores (see [previous section of this readme file, "Metrics"](#metrics)).
 It filters out all data from funding calls that are excluded from our analysis (e.g. calls that received fewer than two submissions, calls with no grant winners, calls for which evaluation data were incomplete, etc).

 The second part of this script is dedicated to some preliminary analyses -- from descriptive statistics, bivariate correlation, and then hypothesis testing on the evidence for conservatism in funding decisions at NNF.